Galad-Technologies/Evolutionary-Algorithms-for-Optimizing-Boolean-Functions-in-Light-Weight-Cryptography/README.md

 since I did not provide them here.
 ECJ has many powerful tools for GA and GP, along with a user manual and some helpful tutorials for beginners.
 Also, please consult Koza's famous book "Genetic Programming: On the Programming of Computers by Means of Natural Selection (Complex Adaptive Systems)" if you ever wish to implement a evolutionary algorithm for some applications.
+To run the progarm in shell:
+execute run.ps1 in shell.